 Installing WordPress on localhost is the first thing you need to do to learn WordPress.
 Even you should install WordPress on localhost to develop WordPress themes and plugins.
 It’s not wise to work on your server always.
 Many developers prefer to work on a local computer and then migrate their websites to live server.
 To run WordPress locally on windows PC, you have to install it in the first place.

 If you haven’t installed WordPress on your local computer yet, we will walk you every step in this article.
 Just follow along.
 In this tutorial today, we will show you how to install WordPress locally on windows computer.

-How to install WordPress on localhost
+How to Install WordPress Locally on Windows Computer

 What is XAMPP?